EternityForest/standards/drafts/power_delivery.md

 Devices should not directly connect signal cable grounds to power ground, to avoid a dangerous loop.
 Instead a 10k-47k resistor bypassed with an 0.1uf or greater capacitor should be used in most cases.
 This does not apply to signal cables indented to connect only to one other device at a time, which is powered entirely via that cable or via isolated sources.

-Where it is desired that a device have the option of being powered from either the signal cable or a power input, both a diode and a fuse should be provided on both the ground and power leads of the signal line, with the fuse rated for not more than the safe ampacity of the cable(Factoring in common counterfeiting of cables and conductors), divided by the maximum devices connected to one signal line if it is a bus topology.
+Where it is desired that a device have the option of being powered from either the signal cable or a power input, both a diode and a fuse should be provided on both the ground and power leads of the signal line, with the fuse rated for not more than the safe ampacity of the cable(Factoring in any known common counterfeiting of cables and conductors), divided by the maximum devices connected to one signal line if it is a bus topology.

 Alternately, an active isolating circuit may be used on either the signal or main power input lines, or a DPDT switch that can switch both signal and ground between the two inputs.

 Labeling
 --------

 Devices must be clearly marked with their full acceptable Input Voltage range, their input polarity, and their maximum input current.
 The format should be as follows: `9-15v 2A` or `9-12v 2A(300ma avg)`.

 Relevant documentation should include the notice or a variation thereof: `This device can accept any center-positive power adapter with a voltage between XV and YV, and a current of ZA or more.
 Center-positive power adapters usually display this symbol:<Common polarity marking>.
 Ensure that the + and - signs are not reversed.
 Use only power adapters that have been certified by UL or another agency.`